ohsu-cedar-comp-hub/scRNAvelocity/README.md

 ## Setup

-Put the seurat object rds file in the **input** directory with *.rds* extension.

-Add 10x paths into the "paths.tsv" file in the input directory.
+Add 10x paths into the "[name without underscores]_locations.tsv" file in the input directory.

 SAMPLE:
 ```